Input Form Validation and Data Annotation

 }

-The Slider component allows you to select a value or range of values between specified min and max values.
-It uses the @bind-Value
+The Slider component allows selecting a value or range of values between specified min and max values.
+It uses the @bind-Value parameter to participate in EditContext validation.

 NOTE